ISpillMyDrink/OpenSuperClone/README.md

 * Implemented CMake as build system
 * Switched from GTK2 to GTK3
 * Replaced localization system with gettext
-* OSCDriver 2.6.1: add suport for kernel 5.15 to 5.19.11 (thanks to <a href="https://github.com/piernov/">piernov</a>)
+* OSCDriver 2.6.1: add support up to kernel 5.19.11 (thanks to <a href="https://github.com/piernov/">piernov</a>)
 * Minor improvements to OSCViewer (color picker, minor graphical changes)

 ## 💵 Credits

-All credit belongs to Scott Dwyer with his work on <a href="https://www.hddsuperclone.com/">HDDSuperClone</a>.
+Credit belongs to Scott Dwyer for his excellent work on <a href="https://www.hddsuperclone.com/">HDDSuperClone</a>
+and <a href="https://github.com/piernov/">piernov</a> for his work on updating the kernel module.

 This project makes use of the following libraries/programs:
 * GLADE (https://glade.gnome.org/)